MrQR-me/docs/registration.md

 # **ACCOUNT REGISTRATION**{: .text-purple-000 }
 {: .no_toc }
-You must have a minimum of a Free User Account to request access to view and complete **MrQR**{: .text-purple-000 } Forms on any Site operating the **MrQR**{: .text-purple-000 } Platform.
-Personal or Additional Sites and **MrQR**{: .text-purple-000 } Form Builder can only used with additional purchases or subscriptions.
+You must have a minimum of a Free User Account to request access to view and complete **MrQR**{: .text-purple-000 } Forms on any Site operating the **MrQR**{: .text-purple-000 } platform.
+Personal or Additional Sites and the **MrQR**{: .text-purple-000 } Form Builder can only used with additional purchases or subscriptions.

 ## USER ACCOUNT DETAILS & SETUP
 {: .text-purple-000 }